Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/04-join-aliases.md

 ---
 title: "Joins: Aliases"
 permalink: /SQL/joins/aliases/
-excerpt: "Aliasing is important.
-How to not do them"
+excerpt: "Aliasing is nice-to-have.
+But some consideration must be given to them."
 toc: true
 mathjax: true
 ---